-Code C Credits: 3 Prerequisites: Permission of instructor Experimental Laboratory Credit: 3
+Code C Credits: 3 Prerequisites:

 Computer Information Systems

 CIS 101: Computer Lab Applications

 This lab is designed to allow instructors to provide additional implementation of computer concepts as needed.
 This course may be duplicated with an alpha suffix added to the course number.
 This course may be scheduled as an Experimental Lab (2:1) or Manipulative Lab (3:1).
 (See Board Policy 705.01).